Discover 7 Fun Facts to Visit the Great Ocean Road

 Fun Fact #1: Australia’s most treasured coastal route

 A 243 kilometre long road stretching between Geelong and Portland, the Great Ocean Road is the world’s largest war memorial.
 Returned soldiers from WW1 laboured over this scenic route between 1919 and 1932, connecting once isolated settlements along the coast.

 The final scene of the 1991 American action film, Point Break, starring Patrick Swayze and Keanu Reeves, was set in Bells Beach but wasn’t actually filmed there.
-Come on our tour and we’ll tell you where it was actually filmed!
+Come on our day tour or sunset tour and we’ll tell you where it was actually filmed!